• Home

 • 50% of program cost/student covered by 1st Amendment-1st Vote, Inc

-• Districts participating via a BOCES CoSer program: depends on aid ratio; cost gap covered by 1st A-1st V, Inc.
+• Districts may participate via a BOCES CoSer program; cost gap covered by 1st A-1st V, Inc

-• Staff substitute per diem for chaperone release time
+• Staff substitute for chaperone release time, if needed

 • NO COST to participating students and their families